• Skip to primary navigation

 If you have loved this recipe, then do check out more recipes with this wonderful vegetable.

-• Fun to make and oh! so simple to make, this gorgeous looking zucchini boats recipe will be loved by kids and grown ups alike!
+• Fun to make and oh! so simple to make, this gorgeous-looking zucchini boats recipe will be loved by kids and grown-ups alike!

 I hope that you enjoy making this super simple zucchini Indian recipe as much as I have enjoyed sharing it with you.
 If you have made it, please take a moment to leave a comment and /or a rating below.
 This will make me super happy and motivate me to create more good content for you! xx Padma